Enid Blyton: Early life and education

-Blyton's father taught her to play the piano, which she mastered well enough for him to believe she might follow in his sister's footsteps and become a professional musician.
+Blyton's father taught her to play the piano, which she mastered well enough for him to believe she might follow in his sister May's footsteps and become a professional musician.
 Blyton considered enrolling at the Guildhall School of Music, but decided she was better suited to becoming a writer.
 After finishing school, in 1915, as head girl, she moved out of the family home to live with her friend Mary Attenborough, before going to stay with George and Emily Hunt at Seckford Hall, near Woodbridge, in Suffolk.
 Seckford Hall, with its allegedly haunted room and secret passageway, provided inspiration for her later writing.
 At Woodbridge Congregational Church, Blyton met Ida Hunt, who taught at Ipswich High School and suggested she train there as a teacher.
 Blyton was introduced to the children at the nursery school and, recognising her natural affinity with them, enrolled in a National Froebel Union teacher training course at the school in September 1916.
 By this time, she had nearly terminated all contact with her family.

 Blyton's manuscripts were rejected by publishers on many occasions, which only made her more determined to succeed, saying, "It is partly the struggle that helps you so much, that gives you determination, character, self-reliance –all things that help in any profession or trade, and most certainly in writing."
 In March 1916, her first poems were published in Nash's Magazine.
 She completed her teacher training course in December 1918 and, the following month, obtained a teaching appointment at Bickley Park School, a small, independent establishment for boys in Bickley in Bromley, Kent.
 Two months later, Blyton received a teaching certificate with distinctions in zoology and principles of education; first class in botany, geography, practice and history of education, child hygiene, and classroom teaching; and second class in literature and elementary mathematics.
 In 1920, she moved to Southernhay, in Hook Road Surbiton, as nursery governess to the four sons of architect Horace Thompson and his wife Gertrude, with whom Blyton spent four happy years.
 With the shortage of area schools, neighbouring children soon joined her charges, and a small school developed at the house.

 Early writing career

 In 1920, Blyton moved to Chessington in Surrey and began writing in her spare time.
-The following year, she won the Saturday Westminster Review writing competition with her essay "On the Popular Fallacy that to the Pure All Things are Pure".
+The following year, she won the Saturday Westminster Review writing competition with her essay "On the Popular Fallacy that to the Pure All Things Are Pure".
 Publications such as The Londoner, Home Weekly and The Bystander began to show an interest in her short stories and poems.